kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 Please choose the correct version (those marked [**AUTO**] will self-update automatically when there is a new version):

 * **Any modern OS (PWA)**
   + Try out our **installable PWA** (Progressive Web App) simply by visiting https://pwa.kiwix.org/ [**AUTO**].
 Incredibly light, no store or download required, no heavy framework!
 It works offline once the app has cached its code, and in Chrome/Edge/Chromium, you can install it right from within the app (in Firefox you can bookmark it).
 On iOS (Safari), you can add it to your home screen - NB on iOS only you must use Safari because Apple bans Service Workers in other browsers.
-No sample archive is included.

 * **Linux** (see installation instructions below screenshot):
   - **Portable (Electron)** - *recommended*